YLMstring/Prestige-Plus/README.md

 - Riposte (Mythic): The duelist adds her mythic tier as a bonus on her attack roll when attempting a parry and riposte.
 This bonus does not stack with Ever Ready mythic feat.
 - Metaphysical Sneak Attack: If the student of war deals sneak attack damage to a target, he can study that target, allowing him to apply his Know Your Enemy effects.
 Additionally, his sneak attack no longer deals precision damage.
 - Mystic Catalyst: You can use Lesser Spell Synthesis ability at will.
+### Quality of Life Features

+- Estimated THC: Show hit chance and spell (not) saved chance in turn based mode.
+This is not precise because it doesn't take into consideration certain effects such as concealment, spell penetration or conditional save bonus, but still better than nothing, eh? (default off)
+- Infernal Healing: You can fully heal outside of combat by spending gold, as if you buy a wand of infernal healing and use it! (gold : hp = 3:2)

 ## Mod Combo